Jay Fisher - World Class Knifemaker

 Barring that, you may have to do what I’ve heard of other soldiers doing in the field: using found parts, moleskin, leather bindings, bent metal, screws and other parts to make their sheaths work.
 I’m terribly sorry I could be of no further help.

 Most of my kydex military combat sheaths are black, with satin finished aluminum welts at the edges.
 Occasionally, I'll get requests for a different look.
-By custom order, I also use gray kydex, forest (traditional) camo, desert camo (traditional) and even modern forest, desert, and polar digital camo kydex are available on special request.
+By custom order, I also use gray kydex, coyote brown, forest (traditional) camo, desert camo (traditional) and even modern forest, desert, and polar digital camo kydex are available on special request.
 An additional charge may be required.

 My locking knife sheaths have a physically smaller footprint (profile) than my tension fit kydex sheaths, though they start with similar materials (kydex, aluminum, steel Chicago screws.
 The smaller footprint is due to the fact that only the blade and the front of the handle are covered by the locking sheath, not the full or deep coverage of the tension fit sheath which has the knife blade and most of the handle inside the kydex.
 The exposed handle of the locking sheath allows quicker, easier access, and in some cases, a lighter weight than the tension fit kydex sheath, even though it has all the stainless steel mechanism and fasteners.